🔐

 Valentine Walkthrough

 For all CTF players!
-Today we have machine from HackTheBox like CTF challenges upon you get RCE :) “Valentine” let’s take a look at the machine’s info
+Today we have machine from like CTF challenges upon you get RCE :) “Valentine” let’s take a look at the machine’s info

 Okay good it’s easy but have good ideas if you play CTF or not, let’s get started…